TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 4/2 Timothy 4.14.md

 ---

-Alexander the coppersmith did me much evil: the Lord will render to him according to his works:
+Alexander, the coppersmith, did much evil to me.
+The Lord will repay him according to his works,